james-stevens/powerdns-webui/README.md

 These issues are generic browser security restrictions, and nothing specifically to do with this code.

 A fully working example configuration, and instructions, are provided in the `example` directory.

+# In Operation #

+I've tested this talking to a 95% idle PowerDNS server over an 18ms latency link and the response time for loading a zone with 1000 records (500 names, 2 records per name) is virtually instant.